NOW AVAILABLE: Unlock Data-Driven Insights with Benchmarks, Anomaly Detection & Forecasting

 1. Organic Search Traffic

-As an established marketing agency, you're no stranger to the concept of organic traffic.
+As an established marketing agency, you're no stranger to the meaning of organic traffic.
 However, it's worth revisiting why this particular metric holds such immense value in the complex fabric of your clients' digital success.

 Let's consider SEO as a journey: It begins by targeting high-value keywords to secure a robust ranking position.
 This, in turn, drives traffic specific to these keywords, subsequently translating into tangible outcomes–leads, sales, or phone calls.
 Organic traffic, therefore, is not merely a milestone but a critical driver of this journey.